FRONT-research-group/ocf-net-app-integration/README.md

 cd ocf-net-app-integration/
 make deploy
 ```
+One more step to have in mind is that while make deploy is called, **docker creates** if not exist, a **external docker network** that needs to communicate with an external provider application.
+That resource then should be declared appropriately in the **docker-compose.yaml**.
 **Deployment uninstall**
 For undeploy, run the make target below and after the undeploy of the provider app as well you should run `docker network rm shared` or the `make clean` target again to remove the external docker network.
 ```bash